codemenfi/mocaf/README.md

   - timescaleDB is 3rd party extension for postgres and need to be installed following instructions found on their website timescale.com

+- To import data from external json data source use manage.py loaddata filename

 ## TODO